 The tax is due monthly by the 15th day of the month for sales made in the preceding month.
-Licensees with multiple locations must file a separate return for each place of business.150 requests prior to the tax due date, submit them in a signed writing, and state why the extension is needed.151
+Licensees with multiple locations must file a separate return for each place of business.149

-The Commissioner may, at the request of the licensee, authorize a taxpayer to file using an accounting period other than monthly.
+The Commissioner may authorize a taxpayer to file using an accounting period other than monthly at the licensee's request.
 In this case, the licensee will file the return on or before the 15th day following the end of the reporting period.
 All other reporting requirements remain the same.

 Additionally, the Commissioner may, for good cause, grant an extension of time, not to exceed 30 days, for a licensee to file the return and pay the tax due.
-Licensees should make
+Licensees should request the extension before the tax due date, submit it in a signed writing, and state why the extension is needed.150